usnistgov/nestor/README.md

 # MLPy
-Maintenance Language Processing: Extracting human expertise with python, for maintnenance-based investigatory analysis
+Maintenance Language Processing: Quantifying tacit human knowledge with python, for maintnenance-based investigatory analysis

 # Purpose
-There is often a large amount of maintenance data *already* available for use in Smart Manufacturing Systems, but in a currently-unusable form: service tickets and maintenance work orders (MWOs).
-MLPy is a toolkit for using NLP with efficient user-interaction to perform structured data extraction with minimal annotation time-cost.
+There is often a large amount of maintenance data *already* available for use in Smart Manufacturing systems, but in a currently-unusable form: service tickets and maintenance work orders (MWOs).
+MLPy is a toolkit for using Natural Language Processing (NLP) with efficient user-interaction to perform structured data extraction with minimal annotation time-cost.

 # Getting Started